Last Updated on

 Lack of Segmentation (One-Size-Fits-All)

-Treating all customers the same will dilute your retention efforts.
+Treating all customers the same will hurt your retention efforts.
 A new customer has different needs than a 5-time buyer.

-Blasting the same offer to everyone not only reduces effectiveness, it can also feel impersonal or irrelevant.
+Blasting the same offer to everyone reduces effectiveness, and feels impersonal or irrelevant.
 Avoid this pitfall by using even basic segmentation: by purchase history, demographics, or engagement level.

 Misaligned Retention Incentives